 "resolution” – a firm decision to do or not to do something

-It’s that time of year again when many people are making their resolutions.
+New Year's is that time of year when most people tend to make their resolutions.

 The gyms fill up with people who have resolved to work out and get back in shape.
 Churches fill up with people who have resolved to be more committed.
 Diet microwave meals fly off the grocery store shelves as people have resolved to eat healthier.
 Lists get posted to refrigerator doors, mirrors, walls, and even work cubicles as people name their top ten things that they are going to resolve to do or not do in the new year.